 This type of paint paper keeps moisture from seeping through, and it stands up much better than construction paper to the heaps of paint little kids tend to use on their projects.

-Hand some over in a bowl to a one year old and play however seems right or use them to decorate papers, cardboard letters or any other surface.
+Hand some over in a bowl to a one year old and play however seems right or use them as craft materials to decorate papers, cardboard letters or any other surface.
 You can also use them to practice sorting shapes and sizes.

 Tuck in the ends when using pipe cleaners with toddlers under 3 so the sharper ends are safe, then see what you can create.
 Make letters and jewelry.
 Let the kids string O cereal onto one.
 Bend around your finger to make a curl.
 The options are endless!

-There are all sorts of things you can make with craft sticks, though this is one item I like to give to my kids and see what they come up with.
+There are all sorts of things you can make with craft sticks (or popsicle sticks), though this is one item I like to give to my kids and see what they come up with.
 Often they make up games with them, lay out rainbows on the floor, or do some other thing I wouldn’t have thought of myself!

 This is functional for taping projects together, but also pretty.
 We also like to make designs with tape on paper—like simple trees, presents, and spelling out our names.
-Washi tape works too.
+Washi tape works too and both are easy clean up.

 Glue sticks are often easier for toddlers to use than school glue and a lot less messy.
 (Plus, it’s less extreme if a kiddo gets a hold of one of these than school glue if you aren’t in the room…I say from experience of finding an unexpected puddle of glue on a window seat a few months ago…)